VirtusLab/scala-cli/website/docs/reference/commands.md

 Like `run`, but more handy from shebang scripts

-This command is equivalent to `run`, but it changes the way `scala-cli` parses its command-line arguments in order to be compatible with shebang scripts.
+This command is equivalent to `run`, but it changes the way Scala CLI parses its command-line arguments in order to be compatible with shebang scripts.

 Normally, inputs and scala-cli options can be mixed.
 Program have to be specified after `--`